 Tree City USA

-The Tree City USA program, part of the Arbor Day Foundation, has been greening cities and towns across America since 1976.
+The Arbor Day Foundation's Tree City USA program has been greening cities and towns across America since 1976.
 It is a nationwide movement that provides the framework necessary for communities to manage and expand their public trees.
 Every year, thousands of cities, campuses and utilities are recognized for their commitment to quality tree care and sustainable urban forest management.
 See a list of this year’s recipients.

 - Tree City Program Requirements